Analysis of a hybridizable discontinuous Galerkin scheme for the tangential control of the Stokes system: Introduction

-In \Cref{sec:analysis}, we prove a superlinear rate of convergence for the control in 2D under certain assumptions on the largest angle of the convex polygonal domain and the smoothness of the desired state $\bm y_d$.
-Similar superlinear convergence results for Dirichlet boundary control of the Poisson equation have been obtained in \cite{ApelMateosPfeffererRosch17,MR2272157,MR2806572,HuShenSinglerZhangZheng_HDG_Dirichlet_control1,HuMateosSinglerZhangZhang1,HuMateosSinglerZhangZhang2}.
-To give a specific example of our results, for a rectangular 2D domain, $\bm y_d \in \bm H^2(\Omega)$, and $ k = 1 $, we obtain the following a priori error bounds for the velocity $\bm y$, adjoint velocity $\bm z$, their fluxes $\mathbb L$ and $\mathbb G$, pressure $p$ and dual pressure $q$ and the optimal control $u$:
+In \Cref{sec:analysis}, we prove convergence results for the HDG method.
+Under certain assumptions on the largest angle of the convex polygonal domain and the smoothness of the desired state $ \bm y_d $, we prove the control converges at a superlinear rate.
+Similar superlinear convergence results for Dirichlet boundary control of the Poisson equation have been obtained in \cite{ApelMateosPfeffererRosch17,MR2272157,MR2806572,HuShenSinglerZhangZheng_HDG_Dirichlet_control1,HuMateosSinglerZhangZhang1,MR3831243}.
+To give a specific example of our results, for a rectangular domain, $\bm y_d \in \bm H^2(\Omega)$, and $ k = 1 $, we obtain the following a priori error bounds for the velocity $\bm y$, adjoint velocity $\bm z$, their fluxes $\mathbb L$ and $\mathbb G$, pressure $p$ and dual pressure $q$ and the optimal control $u$:

 and